-The year 2019 was rich of initiatives for employees at corporate offices in Italy, with several initiatives taking place, such as marathons.
+ees at corporate offices in Italy, with several initiatives taking place, such as marathons.

-On 6 and 27 October, Moncler and its employees participated in two events of major importance for cancer research and prevention, the Milan Pink Parade and the Venice Marathon.
+ees participated in two events of major impor-nostic Centre. tance for cancer research and prevention, the While the Venice Marathon was held in collab-Milan Pink Parade and the Venice Marathon.